QuEraComputing/bloqade-python/docs/index.md

 )
 ```
 <!--explain what uniform is-->
-Here `rabi.amplitude` means exactly what it is, the Rabi amplitude term of the [Hamiltonian](). `uniform` refers to applying the waveform uniformly across all the atom locations.
+Here `rabi.amplitude` means exactly what it is, the Rabi amplitude term of the [Hamiltonian][rydberg-hamiltonian]. `uniform` refers to applying the waveform uniformly across all the atom locations.

 We can visualize what our program looks like again with `.show()`: